-Each year the Brockport Central School District reviews its Code of Conduct to ensure verify we are in compliance with federal, state and local regulations.
-This document has been updated for the 20222023-24 academic year to reflect required changes and incorporates feedback from the Brockport Board of Education, staff, students and families.
+Each year the Brockport Central School District reviews its Code of Conduct to verify we are in compliance with federal, state and local regulations.
+This document has been updated for the 2023-24 academic year to reflect required changes and incorporates feedback from the Brockport Board of Education, staff, students and families.

 The goal of the Code of Conduct is to guide individuals toward an understanding of the District's standards and procedures to ensure the safety of students, school personnel, parents and visitors to our campus.
-While this document identifies consequences for unacceptable behavior, it also highlights a student's rights and responsibilities to help create a supporting and positive school climate.
+While this document identifies consequences for unacceptable behavior, it also highlights a student's rights and responsibilities to help create a supportive and positive learning environment.

-I encourage you to review the Code of Conduct with your child to better understand school rules and expectations requirements.
+I encourage you to review the Code of Conduct with your child to better understand school rules and requirements.
 Please contact us if you have any questions, concerns or feedback.